volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 ![Index as a key](/img/index-as-a-key.gif "Index as a key")

-And it does not get removed!
+And it did not get removed!

-Actually, it does but after we removed the first item, the second one received the key **0**, and React thinks that we removed the item with the key **1** as it is not on the list anymore.
+Actually, it did but after we removed the first item, the second one got the key **0**, and React thinks we removed the item with the key **1** because it is no longer on the list.

-Changing the `<li key={index}>` to `<li key={item.id}>` solves an issue:
+Changing from `<li key={index}>` to `<li key={item.id}>` solves an issue:

 ![Id as a key](/img/id-as-a-key.gif "Id as a key")

-Be very careful of that, as those kinds of issues are extremely hard to debug.
+Be very careful with this, as this type of issue is extremely hard to debug.

 ## Not batching updates

-If you know React well, you might disagree with the above statement and you would be right.
+If you know React well, you might not agree with the above statement and you would be right.

-Indeed, React batches updates.
+In fact, React batches updates.

 But not all of them.